-Is Dieting For Weight Loss Healthy?
+Dieting for Weight Loss is Unhealthy

-A diet is food someone eats.
+A diet is the food and dietary supplements someone eats.

 To lose and maintain a healthy weight, reduce the size of the carbohydrate portion, like breads and grains, of a meal, replacing it with nutrient dense foods.